 We respond dynamically to market trends by tailoring our professional programmes to industry needs.
 Examples include our signature programmes in creative arts, business, early childhood education, nursing, testing and certification.
 Our efforts are also recognized by the Government through the "Study Subsidy Scheme for Designated Professions/Sectors", as twelve of our undergraduate programmes are covered in the scheme starting from 2018/19, with a total of 1,130 subsidized places.

 We have invested many resources to set up advanced facilities such as laboratories for creative arts, testing and certification and nursing.
 Creative delivery of courses that emphasizes experiential learning further adds to the value of our education that seeks to provide early engagement for career and all-rounded development of our students.

 It is gratifying to see that our efforts in grooming talent bear fruits.
 Many of our students have bagged prestigious local and international awards over the years.
 One outstanding example is that our three fresh graduates in 2017 from the Animation and Visual Effects programme won the 54th Golden Horse Awards for Best Animated Short Film with their final year project "Losing Sight of a Longed Place".

-With research funding from the Government's Research Grants Council, we have also strengthened our research by setting up five research institutes to spearhead research in selected niche areas of our strengths.
+With research funding support from the Government's Research Grants Council and the community, we have also strengthened our research by setting up seven research institutes/centres to spearhead research in selected niche areas of our strengths.

 In face of challenges brought by an aging population, we have started a new campus project – the OUHK Jockey Club Institute of Healthcare - to train up the much-needed manpower for our society, and to help build a healthier Hong Kong.
 The new campus would house all our existing and new health-related programmes plus a suite of other facilities to enhance students' learning experience.
 When completed in 2020, the new campus would become a health education and community health care hub in Western Kowloon area.